T A R A H E M M E R

 3467AB2B-A645-4DB1-903C-9FE179149974.jpg

-I am an interdisciplinary artist situated at the intersection of movement, writing, and textiles.
-My practice is based in improvisation, ritual, and communing with nature.
-Growing up in the mountains of Northeast Georgia, my first memories of performance were among the trees; I coexisted with the foothills of mountain ranges, shallow creeks, deep lakes, and dark forests.
+I am an artist situated at the intersection of movement, writing, and making things with my hands.
+My practice is grounded in score based improvisations, the body's relation to environment, and the inherent poetics of space, time, light, and sound.
+Growing up in the south, my first memories of performance were among the trees.
+I coexisted with the foothills of mountain ranges, shallow creeks, deep lakes, and dark forests.
 Movement enables me to create and traverse the landscapes of my imagination, emotions, and memory.
-Grounded in the visual, somatic, and psychological, my work physically constructs a spacial and temporal layering of the subconscious.
-It is driven by images found in dreams, tethered to memory, that surface throughout a non linear unfolding.
-I am interested in the possibilities of the moving body as an energetic field, and its ability to emphasize and explore the effect of light, time, and sound to reconstruct the architecture of space, and how it is perceived.
-Through embodied movement and an assertion of presence, I believe there is potential for reclamation.
-In performance, I aim to create moments of transformation, exploration, and agency.
+Grounded in the visual, somatic, and psychological, my work physically constructs a spacial and temporal layering.
+I am interested in the possibilities of the body, and its ability to explore the effect of light, time, and sound to reconstruct and bring attention to the architecture of space.
+In performance, I aim to create moments of transformation, autonomy, and agency.